trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include callout.html content="**Step 2.
 Copy and Paste Code into Chrome App -**

 Selecting ''CAN'T SCAN IT'' will display the private code.
-Select this text and copy it as shown below:" type="primary" %}
+Select this text and copy it as shown below:" type="default" %}

 {% include image.html file="image38.png" max-width="383"%}